 Lisa Janicke Hinchliffe is Professor/Coordinator for Information Literacy Services and Instruction in the University Library at the University of Illinois at Urbana-Champaign as well as an affiliate faculty member in the university's School of Information Sciences.
 Along with Debra Gilchrist, Lisa was the lead designer for ACRL's training program for the Standards for Libraries in Higher Education and the IMLS-funded Assessment in Action (AiA) program and is the current coordinator of the Standards workshop presenter team.
 For more information about Lisa, see http://lisahinchliffe.com.

-Rhonda Huisman, MAE, MISLT is Director of Library Services at Marian University's Mother Theresa Hackelmeier Memorial Library, where she oversees strategic planning, library instruction, collections, and space as well as staffing, professional development, and outreach.
+Rhonda Huisman, MAE, MISLT is Dean of University Library at St. Cloud State University, where she directs library strategic planning, instruction, collections, and space as well as staffing, professional development, and outreach.
 Rhonda has researched faculty-librarian collaborations, information literacy, and the first-year experience, but her primary focus has been on collaborating with K-12 librarians, community colleges, and four-year institutions to research college-readiness initiatives.
-Recent publications and presentations at ALA, ACRL, LOEX, and the IUPUI Assessment Institute covered high-impact education practices, faculty-centered workshops, and communities of practice.
-She is an active member of several local and consortia boards, and has served on many ACRL committees including Chair of the Student Learning and Information Literacy Committee.
+She attended the Harvard Leadership Institute, and is an alumna of the Immersion Assessment track and current Immersion faculty member.
+Recent publications and presentations at ALA, ACRL, LOEX, and the IUPUI Assessment Institute covered high-impact education practices, faculty-centered workshops, and communities of practice, and regularly teaches first-year seminars and education courses.
+She is an active member of local and state committees, ACRL committees, and served as Chair of the Student Learning and Information Literacy Committee in 2016-17.
 Learn more about Rhonda in her ACRL Member of the Week profile on ACRL Insider.

 Sharon Mader, MLS, MS, Ed.D., is Dean Emeritus of the Library at the University of New Orleans.
 She served as the ACRL Visiting Program Officer for Information Literacy from February 2015 through January 2017, working to guide the launch and implementation of the ACRL Framework for Information Literacy for Higher Education, which included developing the online Framework Sandbox database and repository at sandbox.acrl.org.
 She has worked at a variety of public and private academic libraries, including the University of Illinois Health Sciences, Lake Forst College, DePaul University, and the University of Memphis.
 Her teaching background includes service a a Peace Corps Volunteer in Tunisia and as a founding faculty member of the ACRL Information Literacy Immersion program.
 As a campus leader, she participated in institutional effectiveness and accreditation initiatives at several universities and served on accreditation teams for SACS and for higher education degree programs offered by multiple academic institutions on Air Force bases around the country.
 Her professional activities include leadership roles in state, national, and international library associations, including the ACRL Instruction Section and as chair of the International Federation of Library Associations and Institutions (IFLA) Information Literacy Section.